bitcanon/visonicalarm/README.md

 ```python
 alarm.arm_away()
 ```
-When using a multi partition alarm system, just pass the partition name as an argument to the `arm_away()` method.
+When using a multi partition alarm system, just pass the partition ID as an argument to the `arm_away()` method.
 ```python
 alarm.arm_away(partition=2)
 ```